yaniv-aknin/restpaste/README.md

 # restpaste

-A trivial app to sorta-RESTfully CRUD a shared key:value space with no backing store.
+A trivial app to sorta-RESTfully CRUD a shared key:value space with an ephemeral backing store.

-No authentication, no backing store, no bullshit.
+No authentication, no real backing store, no bullshit.
 No guarentee of any kind, your data can and will expire rather rapidly, so use at your own bloody risk.

 ## Quick and dirty usage